 Please note: This page and its resources are not substitutes for formal NFP instruction, nor are they intended to be.
-This page is solely the representation of the thoughts and writings of its owner: it is not affiliated with the Archdiocese of Boston or any of the methods of NFP which are detailed below.
+This page is not affiliated with the Archdiocese of Boston or any of the methods of NFP which are detailed below.

 What is NFP?